BugSwarm/bugswarm/cache-dependency/README.md

       then copy files in localRepositories out as tar files.
         * If the build script fails for either the failed job or the passed job, caching will fail.
-    * For Python artifacts, parse the original build log (downloaded from Travis CI) to determine the list of packages to be downloaded, and then download the files using a Python container (e.g. `python:3.7-slim`).
+    * For Python artifacts, parse the build log (downloaded from Travis CI) to determine the list of packages to be downloaded, and then download the files using a Python container (e.g. `python:3.7-slim`).
+    	* By default the original build log is parsed.
+    	* The user can choose to reproduce the artifact and parse this new log using `--parse-new-log`.
 2. Create a new container from `src-repo`
     * Setup build system configurations (e.g. offline mode, local repository)
     * Put downloaded files into it.